PythonOrC/Java-Algorithms/homework/homework.md

 ## Solution

 ```
-Solutions will be posted a day before the class.
+Solutions will be posted a day before the class, but you can click on the link below to see a hint.
 ```

 [Downlaod Solution](MarathonRunners.java)